ClareBee/skills_matrix/security_principles/A05_Broken_Access_Control.md

 - Assurance for RBAC must be carried out using strict access control review

 ### Discretionary Access Control (DAC)
-- based on the identity of users and/or membership in certain groups.
+- Based on the identity of users and/or membership in certain groups.
 Access decisions are typically based on authorisations granted to user based on the credentials (user name, password, hardware/software token, etc.) Usu owner of info or any resource is able to change its permissions at her discretion

 **Pros:**
 - Easy to use & administer